dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 For those wanting a simple translation for their Ivy and Haswell Machines:

+* iMac13,2 should transition over to using MacPro6,1
-* iMac13,2, iMac14,2 and iMac14,3 should transition over to using iMac15,1
+* iMac14,2 and iMac14,3 should transition over to using iMac15,1
 * iMac14,1 should transition over to iMac14,4

 ### Supported hardware